- Term Break Housing

 - Buying a Home

 University Housing has information about a variety of housing options in the Ann Arbor area.
-The Housing website has a special section for international students.
 Student Life has information about off-campus housing.
 Faculty, staff, and visiting scholars, except postdoctoral research fellows with families, are not eligible for on-campus housing, but may find the off-campus housing information useful.

 Living on campus has many advantages, including the opportunity to start establishing a network of friends and neighbors and access to professional housing staff members who can answer your questions and help you locate University and community resources.
 On-campus housing is served by U-M buses.